 Merchants lose money on chargebacks, and excessive chargebacks can cause problems with your payment processing company.
 Blue Wave’s chargeback retention service monitors chargeback requests and enables real-time merchant alerts starting from the initial dispute.

-In addition to credit card payments, your business may benefit from the lower risks and processing costs of taking advantage of echeck or ACH processing instead of paper check processing.
+In addition to credit card payments, your business may benefit from the lower risk and processing costs of taking advantage of echeck or ACH processing instead of paper check processing.

 Shouldn’t you be working with Blue Wave Merchant Solutions?